 Enhanced Recovery After Surgery (ERAS) is a new surgery protocol that streamlines patient processes before, during and after surgeries.
 The program aims to shorten the length of stay for patients and facilitate early mobility and recovery while improving outcomes and patients' overall experiences.

-This patient-centered protocol is launching in select surgical departments starting in 2019.
+This patient-centered protocol launched in select surgical departments in July 2019.
 It will eventually be rolled out throughout the UC San Diego Health system.

 ERAS, which enhances